 title | Backup file for the source database was not found in the backup location description | For dSource "AdventureWorks2012", backup file "AdventureWorks_20160711_200006_1.bak" was not found in the backup location "\\sqlprod52\b$\Backup". response | The Delphix Engine will keep checking the backup location for the file. action | Make sure the backup location is correct and the user "Delphix\srvsql" has the required read privileges on it. severity | WARNING

-In order to allow Delphix to find backup files that are located in separate physical directories, some extra setup is needed so that a single Backup Path can be specified that Delphix can recursively search to find all the files:
+Prior to this release, in order to allow Delphix to find backup files that are located in separate physical directories, some extra setup is needed so that a single Backup Path can be specified that Delphix can recursively search to find all the files:

 - Share the individual backup locations over the network.
 Lets say